edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 * of type: [Review](https://en.wikipedia.org/wiki/Review_article)
 * contains an abstract

 Reviews are secondary sources that summarize the "current state of understanding" in a field.
-Because they are typically more qualitative than primary research, I expected that they could provide good, if not better results.
 I further reduced the amount of text that I had to process by using abstracts.

 ## Method
 The entire process involved the following steps.
-The code can be found in my github [repository](https://github.com/edmondchensj/cancer-research).
+The code can be found in this github [repository](#).
 1. Data Retrieval

 2. Preprocessing
-    * I applied Natural Language Processing (NLP) to prepare the data.
-On top of the standard NLP procedures, I removed additional [stop words](https://en.wikipedia.org/wiki/Stop_words) that are specific to the biomedical field.
-Examples include "breast", "research", "female", "treatment" and "receptor".
+    * I applied Natural Language Processing (NLP) to preprocess the data.
+    * On top of the standard NLP procedures, I removed additional [stop words](https://en.wikipedia.org/wiki/Stop_words) that are specific to the biomedical field.
+Examples include "breast", "female", "treatment" and "receptor".
-    * These words describe broad categories and are not specific enough to be helpful.
-Choosing the stop words took about 10 manual iterations.
+    * Often, these words describe broad categories and are not specific enough to be helpful.
+Choosing stop words took about 10 manual iterations.
     * The total number of additional stop words was 148.

 3. Topic Modeling
-    * I ran an LDA model with Term Frequency-Inverse Document Frequency (TFIDF), using the open source library [*Gensim*](https://radimrehurek.com/gensim/index.html).
+    * I ran an LDA model with TFIDF, using the open source library [*Gensim*](https://radimrehurek.com/gensim/index.html).

 4. Postprocessing and Visualization
     * Visualizations were made using [*matplotlib*](https://matplotlib.org).